Miss World 2021: Top Model

-Designer Dress

-Best Designer Dress Award was given to Korea during the Top Model finals of Miss World 2021.
+Best Designer Dress

 Sports

-Sports event was initially held on 1 December 2021.
-Miss Norway, Amine Storrød, had an asthma attack during the event which had to delay the rest of the competition.
-The winners were officially announced via Miss World Facebook page on 13 December 2021.
+The Sports Challenge was initially held on 1 December 2021, but Miss Norway, Amine Storrød, had an asthma attack during the event which led to the delay the rest of the competition.
+The finals of the challenge was held on 10 December 2021, and the winner was officially announced via the Miss World Facebook page on 13 December 2021.
+The candidate who won the challenge will be included in the Top 40 and will compete at the finale on 16 March 2022.
+Karolina Vidales of Mexico won the challenge.